adkelley/javascript-to-purescript/tut03/README.md

 From the code snippet above, notice that when a computation is successful then mapping over our `Right` functor performs no differently than `Box` from Tutorials 1 and 2.
 Like `Box` we continue to map functions over `Right` until we return the final result using `fold`.
 Now `fold: (f, g) ` is interesting and different than what we've seen so far.
 If you will recall, the `fold`  function in `Box` removes the value from the type after we run the function.
 But with `Either`, we have two types `Left` and `Right`, and we don't know whether our computation has succeeded or failed until we return the result.
 The function `fold` handles these two cases by applying one of the two functions we supply.
 If our type constructor is `Right` then apply `g(x) `; if its `Left` then apply `f(x)`

 The `Left` constructor is what makes the `Either` functor more flexible than `Box`.
 With `Left`, we can perform pure functional error handling, rather than creating a side-effect like throwing an exception or returning a null value.
-During our computation, if a function fails then we return `Left a`, where `a` can be assigned an error message, and we stop mapping over `Left` throughout the rest of the program.
+During our computation, if a function fails then we return `Left a`, where `a` can be assigned an error message, and we stop mapping over `Left` throughout the rest of the computation.
 This much better than crashing the program or returning a null value; leaving the user high and dry figuring out what went wrong.

 ### Type Annotation (PureScript)

-Fortunately, there’s no need to write the type declaration in PureScript ourselves, because `Either` is a core component of most functional programming languages.
+Fortunately, there’s no need to write the `Either` declaration in PureScript ourselves, because it is a core component of most functional programming languages.
 You'll find it in the module `purescript-either` located on [github](https://github.com/purescript/purescript-either)

 ```purescript
 data Either a b = Left a | Right b
 ```

 Simple enough: `Either a b` is a data type where, by common convention, `Left` can be used to carry an error value and `Right` takes a success value.
-Also the values a and b are polymorphic in this declaration, meaning when we declare types of the values `a` and `b` they can be a string, integer, float, etc. and they don't have to be the same type.
+Also the values `a` and `b` are polymorphic in this declaration, meaning when we declare their types they can be a string, integer, float, etc. and they don't have to be the same type.

 Like `Box` we declare our instances and, in this case, let's limit them to `map` and `either`, with `either` being equivalent to our `fold` function from the JavaScript type signature above.